onokhov/Mojolicious-Plugin-PgLock/README.md

  `pg_advisory_lock`, `pg_advisory_lock_shared`, `pg_advisory_lock_shared`
 to get an exclusive or shared lock depending on parameters.

-`get_lock` helper returns a L<Mojolicious::Plugin::PgLock::Sentinel> object which holds the lock while it is alive.
+`get_lock` helper returns a Mojolicious::Plugin::PgLock::Sentinel object which holds the lock while it is alive.

 ### id